dlizcano/RAIeR/README.md

 ## Objectives of this package:

 The main objective of this package is to calculate the relative abundance index (RAI) and the encounter rate (eR) with data obtained from camera traps.
-For this purpose, the package generates RAIeRs based on four models:
+For this purpose, the package generates RAIeR based on four models:

 - grouping all data,
 - by camera trap,